hydrodynamicstability/statquotes/README.md

   - Review of *Errors, Blunders, and Lies:  How to Tell the Difference*, by David S. Salsburg (Chapman & Hall/CRC Press, 2017).  *The American Statistician*, 73:  95-96.

+- "Indeed, an important aspect of expertise may be the wisdom to avoid prematurely offering firm numerical probability estimates...Statistical testing effectively served as a substitute for replication."

+  - Herbert I. Weisberg (2014)

+  - *Willful Ignorance:  The Mismeasure of Uncertainty* (Hoboken:  Wiley)

 ## Statistical consulting

 - "A simple and almost ludicrous definition of the error of the third kind is *the error committed by giving the right answer to the wrong problem*.
 In defining it this way we are allowing the statistician the benefit of the doubt by rejecting the possibility that he would give the wrong answer to the wrong question."